 Pipeline Change Log¶

-- Additional QC metrics included in bacterial isolate summary report, including mean read qualities, assembly N50, assembly L50 and percent identity to reference genome.
+- Additional QC metrics included in bacterial isolate summary report, including mean read qualities, assembly N50, assembly L50, percent assembly duplication, and percent identity to reference genome.

 - Ability to opt out of outbreak analysis (which adds samples to permanent laboratory database).
 A check box is now available on the submission page to use this feature.